INTERNSHIP OPPORTUNITIES

 2. Future Employment:

-The Office uses the internship program to create a pipeline of new attorney hires.
+The Office uses the internship program to cultivate the best and brightest minds for the incoming Class of Assistant Attorney Generals who are dedicated to public service.
 By hiring students as interns, the Office is able to begin the onboarding process earlier and create a stepping stone for hiring students into full-time positions upon graduation from law school.

-Students who have previously interned at the Office are often asked to interview in the August before their third-year of law school and may be offered a full-time position starting the following year, contingent upon graduation and admission to the Missouri Bar.
+Students who have previously interned at the Office are allowed to interview before and during their third-year of law school and may be offered a full-time position, contingent upon graduation and admission to the Missouri Bar.

 The Office views the internship program as a way for students to learn more about the law and grow in their legal experience.
-Because of this, mentorship is highly valued, and feedback from supervisors is encouraged.
-Each intern is assigned to a supervising staff attorney, who is the intern’s main point of contact throughout the program.
-The supervisor assigns projects, answers questions, and provides feedback to the intern.
-Supervisors provide guidance, advice, and encouragement throughout each project to help the intern become a well-rounded attorney.
+Because of this, mentorship is highly valued, and feedback from mentors is encouraged.
+Each intern is assigned to a supervising attorney, who is the intern’s mentor and main point of contact throughout the program.
+The mentor assigns projects, answers questions, and provides feedback to the intern.
+Mentors provide guidance, advice, and encouragement throughout each project to help the intern become a well-rounded attorney.

 The Office also values feedback from the interns about their experiences.
 Since the internship program is focused on students’ development and growth, the Office is continually updating and modifying the program to best fit the needs of students.
-Interns are encouraged to fill out their own evaluations of the program during the middle and end of their internship.
+Interns are encouraged to provide feedback on the program throughout their experience and fill out their own evaluation of the program at the end of their internship.

 Locations and Divisions Where You Can Work